Air Conditioner Repair Checklist

 If you rely on a smart thermostat, such as one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
 If you still can’t get it to work, contact us at 662-281-1231 for support.

 Your AC typically has a shut-down lever near its outside unit.
 This switch is typically in a metal box attached to your home.
-If your air conditioner has recently been tuned up, the switch may have accidentally been positioned in the “off” setting.
+If your air conditioner has recently been tuned up, the switch may have accidentally been turned off.

 Blocked Condensate Drain Pan